Cloud Computing Technologies (DAT515)

 Approval may require submitting your solution to our system for automated evaluation, followed by in-lab approval.
 All assignments must be approved to pass the course.

-Completion of mandatory lab assignments are to be made at the times and in the groups that are assigned.
-Absence due to illness or for other reasons must be communicated as soon as possible to the laboratory personnel.
+Mandatory lab assignments must be completed at the specified times and in the assigned groups.
+Absence due to illness or other reasons must be communicated as soon as possible to the laboratory personnel.
 One cannot expect that provisions for completion of the lab assignments at other times are made unless prior arrangements with the laboratory personnel have been agreed upon.

 Course teacher(s)